 Sanitary waste management is really important for health & hygiene, legal compliance, and the impact on the environment.

-Not looking after your business’ sanitary waste management can have detrimental effects on your brand.
+Not looking after your business’ sanitary waste management can have detrimental effects on your brand and the environment.

 Health and Hygiene